SiriusHacks/SiriusHacks/README.md

 The judges screen projects based on the white papers/technical documents uploaded to Github, and observe whether it is technically feasible?
 Does the project have technical or economic flaws during execution?
 Is the business or token model reasonable and sustainable in the long run?

 **Team Execution (25%)** <br>
 A combination of solid leadership, communication, and access to good resources contribute to a good team.
-Does the co-founder have starup experience?
+Does the co-founder have startup experience?
 Do the (co-)founders have experience in the blockchain field or any other start-ups?

 **Adoption&Market (20%)** <br>
 The adoption is the key after the launch of the project, how to target potential users or markets?
 How many users will be attracted? <br><br>